 Also clean and lubricate the cocking arm as indicated below.

 Hold the cocking arm in the position shown.
-Use only the tiniest drop of oil, and a light smearing of grease.
+Use only the tiniest drop of oil and a light smearing of grease.
 Failure to lubricate here will cause the cocking lever to stick in this position, jamming the camera.

 The screw indicated in the picture below is important and should not be disturbed unless is proves impossible to achieve the maximum shutter speed.
 It forms part of a contact opened by the opening curtain mechanism and is set to provide a timing reference to the electronics.

 The other half of this contact is the gold-plated wire indicated.
-Dirt or oil on this wire where it makes contact with the setting screw could be a cause of erratic speeds or intermittent operation.
+Dirt or oil on this wire where it makes contact with the set screw could be a cause of erratic speeds or intermittent operation.